-Another liver cancer is called cholangiocarcinoma.
-It originates in the small bile ducts which are tubes that carry bile to the gall bladder.
+Another type of liver cancer is called cholangiocarcinoma.
+It originates in the small bile ducts which are tubes that carry bile from the liver to the gallbladder.
 In children the most common liver cancer is called hepatoblastoma.

-Hepatoblastomas are usually diagnosed within the first 3 years of life, and rarely beyond the age of five.
-It is also reported to occur more frequently in males than in females.
+Hepatoblastomas are usually diagnosed within the first three years of life and are rarely found beyond the age of five.
+Hepatoblatomas are also reported to occur more frequently in males than in females.
 This cancer is caused by rapid growth of immature or abnormal cells that no longer have the specialized function of normal liver cells.

 Most often, however, when cancer occurs in the liver, it did not start there, but spread to the liver from a cancer that began somewhere else in the body.
 These types of cancers are named after the place where they began (primary site) and are considered secondary liver cancers or cancer metastases.
 For example, cancer that started in the lung and spread to the liver is called metastatic lung cancer with spread to the liver.
-Secondary liver cancers are 30 times more prevalent than primary liver cancers.
+Secondary liver cancers are 30 times more common than primary liver cancers.